100% of $12,000 goal

 The goal in building a physical home for Decolonizing Fitness is to provide free access to a safe gym space and affirming training for trans and queer folks in the Greensboro, NC area.
 Additionally, the goal is to provide a free or low-cost space for other affirming fitness professionals to train clients or film content, as well as providing a space for hosting workshops, speaker series, and other educational events.

 Ilya has already converted the space for training use; however, gym equipment doesn’t come cheap and Decolonizing Fitness’s commitment to making movement accessible to everyone means investing in “heavy duty” equipment designed to accommodate a wider range of body sizes.
-Decolonizing Fitness is asking for $10,000 in donations to purchase this equipment to ensure that services can be provided for free.
-Check out Ilya’s Story and the itemized budget below!
+Decolonizing Fitness is asking for $12,000 in donations to purchase this equipment to ensure that services can be provided for free.

 Decolonizing Fitness is a one-person operation.
 It’s just me, a Black non-binary, fat, queer spoonie currently living in North Carolina.
 I know all too well how difficult it can be to navigate the challenges of developing and sustaining a supportive relationship with movement, especially in a fitness industry that devalues those who exist beyond normative beauty standards.